viky-ai/website/blog/_posts/2019-12-17-agent-number/2019-12-17-agent-number.md

 Numbers come basically in two different forms:

 * using digits, such as **23**
-* using letters, such as **twenty three**
+* using letters, such as **twenty-three**

 ## Digit numbers

-Digit numbers are already a challenge in themselves because they can have different formats. those formats are used for readability, and they involve mostly two features:
+Digit numbers are already a challenge in themselves because they can have different formats.
+Those formats are used for readability, and they involve mostly two features:

 * Thousand separators
 * Decimal separators